aculich/haskell-emacs/README.md

 * Auto-insert LANGUAGE pragmas based on GHCi errors
 * Meagre imenu support
 * Creation of base Cabal projects
+* Preliminary loading of files in GHCi with a separate GHCi session, this avoids losing type information on a failed compile

 # TODO — EASY / TRIVIALLY SPECIFIED